icpc/ccs-specs/Contest_API.md

 The request must fail with a 4xx error code if any of the following happens:

 * A required property is missing.
-* An property that must not be provided is provided.
+* A property that must not be provided is provided.
 * The supplied problem, team or language can not be found.
 * An entrypoint is required for the given language, but not supplied.
 * The mime property in `files` is set but invalid.